 And that was really it!
 The next day we had to head back to Glasgow so I could hop my flight into London.

-Though the experience wasn’t long, it was fun, and I’m grateful I had a partner-in-fairytaling who put up with my nonstop photo taking shenanigans.
+Though the experience wasn’t long, it was fun, and I’m grateful I had a friend who put up with my nonstop photo taking shenanigans.

 Would I recommend staying in a castle in Scotland??
 Uhhh, YA I WOULD!